The Battle of Fundamentals and Techniques: Ault Alliance Inc. (AULT)

 Sponsored

-Additionally, it is important to take into account AULT stock ratios, including its price-to-sales ratio, which is 0.41 for the last tewlve months.AULT’s price to book ratio for the most recent quarter was 0.12, resulting in an 1.88 price to cash per share for the period.
+It is also essential to consider AULT stock ratios like the price-to-sales ratio, which is 0.47 for the last year.AULT’s price to book ratio for the most recent quarter was 0.13, resulting in an 2.15 price to cash per share for the period.

 How does Ault Alliance Inc. (AULT) stock rate among analysts?
 Buy, sell, or hold?